luisosorio3214/Power-BI-Dashboards/Microsoft Stock/README.md

   <h3>Data Set Info:</h3>
   <P>
     This dataset contains Microsoft stock information between 2018 to early 2023.
 I then created an additional table containing information about events related or had the potential to influence the stock price of Microsoft.
 You can see the following data model I created for the partcular dashboard.
-The Stock information was downloaded at from Yahoo Finance at this <a href="https://finance.yahoo.com/quote/MSFT/?fr=sycsrp_catchall">link.</a>
+The Stock information was downloaded from
+    Yahoo Finance at this <a href="https://finance.yahoo.com/quote/MSFT/?fr=sycsrp_catchall">link.</a>

    <p align="center">
      <h3> Data Model: </h3>